-Her 1971 publication of “The Jew Who Wasn’t There: Halakhah and the Jewish Woman,” in Davka, as well as her 1972 publication for The Jewish Catalogue of “Tum’ah and Taharah: Ends and Beginnings,” first gained Adler international attention as an articulate feminist spokesperson.
+Adler’s 1971 publication of “The Jew Who Wasn’t There: The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.Halakhah and the Jewish Woman,” in Davka, as well as her 1972 publication for The Jewish Catalogue of “Ritual impurityTum’ah and Ritual purityTaharah: Ends and Beginnings,” first gained Adler international attention as an articulate feminist spokesperson.
 In the former essay, Adler expressed discomfort with the treatment accorded women in Jewish tradition.
 However, she did so as a woman firmly ensconced in the Orthodox camp.
-In the latter essay, Adler argued that the ritual immersion of a niddah (the menstruating woman) in a mikveh did not “oppress or denigrate women.”
+In the latter essay, Adler argued that the ritual immersion of a Menstruation; the menstruant woman; ritual status of the menstruant woman.niddah in a Ritual bathmikveh did not “oppress or denigrate women.”
 Instead, such immersion constituted a ritual reenactment of “death and resurrection” that was actually “equally accessible to men and women.”
-This approach to the ritual as well as the argument Adler constructed in its defense in “Tu’mah and Taharah” and the stance she articulated in “The Jew Who Wasn’t There” marked her as a passionately committed if critical Orthodox feminist, a woman anxious to defend the tradition by employing categories taken from contemporary social scientific literature.
+This approach to the ritual, as well as the argument Adler constructed in its defense in “Tu’mah and Taharah” and the stance she articulated in “The Jew Who Wasn’t There,” marked her as a passionately committed if critical Orthodox feminist, a woman anxious to defend the tradition by employing categories taken from contemporary social scientific literature.

-Nevertheless, the seeds for a different trajectory that were planted in her 1971 article began to be more fully articulated shortly thereafter.
+However, the seeds for a different trajectory that were planted in her 1971 article began to be more fully articulated shortly thereafter.
 While Adler had emphasized that the niddah ritual was originally “a way of learning how to die and be reborn” of symbolic import for women and men alike, she asserted—in her discussion of the ritual in the 1976 Jewish Woman reprint of this essay—that major strains in talmudic thought isolated the niddah and stressed “the alienness” of women.
 Adler condemned these directions as “damning” of classical rabbinic tradition and gave full expression to these critiques in her powerful 1983 Moment essay, “I’ve Had Nothing Yet, So I Can’t Take More.”
-In this essay, Adler indicted rabbinic tradition for making women “a focus of the sacred rather than active participants in its processes,” and observed that “Being a Jewish woman is very much like being Alice at the Hatter’s tea party.
+In this essay, Adler indicted rabbinic tradition for making women “a focus of the sacred rather than active participants in its processes” and observed that “Being a Jewish woman is very much like being Alice at the Hatter’s tea party.
 We did not participate in making the rules, nor were we there at the beginning of the party.”

 Adler’s concerns and subsequent writings culminated in her publication of Engendering Judaism.
 Building upon numerous articles written in the late 1980s and throughout the 1990s on the presentation and classification of women in rabbinic literature, Adler gave mature expression to her thought in her 1998 book.
 In this work Adler refused to reject halakhah, as other Jewish feminists had done, as a source for her own reflections on Judaism.
 While she recognized that traditional Jewish law had systematically excluded the voices of women, Adler contended that halakhah was too central an idiom in the Jewish experience—too vital a part of the Jewish narrative—to be rejected summarily.

-However, Adler was too critical a feminist to allow classical notions of Jewish law to remain unchallenged.
-While sympathetic to the efforts made by non-Orthodox rabbis and scholars such as Joel Roth and Elliot Dorff in the Conservative movement and Moshe Zemer and Mark Washofsky in the Reform camp, to offer “liberal correctives”—generally of an ethical nature—to traditional understandings of the halakhic system and process, Adler nonetheless found their efforts flawed and insisted upon a completely different theoretical approach to the question of Jewish law than that found in the work of others, either women or men.
+Adler was sympathetic to the efforts made by non-Orthodox rabbis and scholars such as Joel Roth and Elliot Dorff in the Conservative movement and Moshe Zemer and Mark Washofsky in the Reform camp to offer “liberal correctives”—generally of an ethical nature—to traditional understandings of the halakhic system and process.
+She recognized that these “correctives” were often novel and even precedent shattering.
+Nonetheless, she found the efforts of these liberal male colleagues flawed, for they failed to question or even consider patriarchal legal presumptions that undergirded the traditional Jewish legal system.
+This screamed out for correction.
+Unlike them, Adler demanded that issues of gender play a central role in Jewish law.
+She therefore insisted upon a completely different theoretical approach to the question of Jewish law than that found in the work of others.

 Adler employed these insights in Engendering Judaism to maintain that a messianic goal—the creation of a more just world—lies at the heart of the Jewish story, and that the responsibility of each generation of Jews is to allow that goal to be more fully approximated so that a messianic vision of righteousness can be more fully realized.
 Her aim in this book was to indicate to men and women alike how a “more inclusive Judaism” could be forged, one that would inspire all Jews to draw upon the totality of Jewish tradition and law to fulfill the Jewish paidea of messianic justice.